- Solicitors For Business

 - News & Events

-Being involved in a road traffic collision is always upsetting, but when this occurs abroad, it can add to your stress and anxiety.
+Being involved in a road traffic accident abroad is an upsetting experience, and could potentially cause you considerable stress and anxiety.
 You won’t immediately have an understanding of the next steps, and cultural and language differences may make it more difficult for you to quickly access advice and help.

-If you have had a road traffic accident while abroad that wasn’t your fault, whatever the nature of your accident, you are entitled to make a claim for compensation.
+If you have had a car accident abroad that wasn’t your fault, whatever the nature of your accident, you are entitled to make a claim for compensation.
 Whether you were a driver or a passenger, our expert solicitors can help you through the claims process, providing excellent legal advice throughout so you can get on with what’s really important - recovering from your accident.

 What Our Clients Say